 Peacocks were the royal birds of Maharajas in India for centuries.
 Their beauty and impressive tail feathers make them an eye-catching addition to any landscape.
 At Green Chimneys, peacocks have roamed the campus freely for many years and the birds are a familiar and calming sight to students, staff and visitors.
 In late summer, the males shed their long tail feathers, an event eagerly anticipated by students who collect the feathers to decorate their dormitory rooms.
 Sponsor a Bird

-Your animal sponsorship will benefit the life of your chosen friend for one full year, or you may choose ongoing sponsorship to support an animal’s continuous care.
-We will send you or your gift recipient a certificate of sponsorship with a photo of the animal and his or her story.
+Your animal sponsorship will benefit the life of an animal for one full year, or you may choose ongoing sponsorship to support an animal’s continuous care.
+We will send you or your gift recipient a special letter with a photo of the animal and his or her story.

 All animal sponsorships are valid for one year